 My tickets were all downloaded inside my phone.
 I had already furnished Norwegian with all the data from my passport.
 So I felt I could talk myself on board.

-If you are a regular reader of our site, then you already know what happened at the airport.
+If you are a regular reader of our site, then you already know what happened at the airport: She was not able to talk her way onboard her international flight without the necessary passport.

 Gillespie, though, says that she was shocked and offended when a grinning Norwegian Air Shuttle supervisor told her that it was impossible for her to fly to Ireland without a passport.